I-490 Interchange Project

 I-490/IL 390 Interchange Project

-The Illinois Tollway is building a new, full-access interchange that will connect the new I-490 Tollway to the Illinois Route 390 Tollway, as well as providing access to York Road, Irving Park Road, as well as into and out of O'Hare International Airport.
+The Illinois Tollway is building a new, full-access interchange that will connect the new I-490 Tollway to the Illinois Route 390 Tollway and provide access to York Road, Irving Park Road, as well as direct access into and out of O’Hare International Airport.

-The $340 million project includes construction of three miles of I-490 Tollway mainline along with 16 ramps and 15 bridges to deliver full mobility on the west side of the airport.
-The new I-490/IL 390 Interchange, which includes providing access to and from Illinois Route 390 Tollway, is scheduled to be complete by the end of 2023.
-Additional ramps connecting the new I-490 Tollway to O'Hare are scheduled be complete by 2025.
+The $340 million project includes construction of three miles of I-490 Tollway mainline roadway along with 16 ramps and 15 bridges to deliver full mobility on the west side of the airport.
+The new I-490/IL 390 Interchange is scheduled to be complete by the end of 2025.

 Lane closures and traffic shifts are necessary to provide a work zone and safely accommodate traffic during construction.